 The reasons behind males being generally larger than females are complex and deeply rooted in evolutionary biology, encompassing everything from competition for mates to differing roles in reproduction and survival.
 Understanding these factors requires exploring various biological principles, including sexual selection, natural selection, and the constraints imposed by differing reproductive strategies.
-This article delves into the fascinating world of sexual dimorphism, exploring the multifaceted reasons why, across numerous species, males tend to be bigger than females.
+This article digs into the fascinating world of sexual dimorphism, exploring the multifaceted reasons why, across numerous species, males tend to be bigger than females.

 Main Subheading